 Instructions

-- Heat around ½ tablespoon of oil in a pan.
+- Heat around ½ a tablespoon of oil in a pan.
 Add onion, garlic, and ginger.
 Cook until the onion starts turning brown.

-- Heat the remaining ½ tablespoon of oil in a pan.
+- Heat the remaining ½ a tablespoon of oil in a pan.
 Add cumin seeds, bay leaf, pepper, cloves, green, and black cardamom.
 Saute for a few seconds or until the spices become fragrant.

 - Add onion tomato paste, remaining salt, turmeric powder, coriander powder, and red chili powder.
 Mix and cook for 5-6 minutes.